-This replaces your child’s defective bone marrow with a healthy one.
-As with blood transfusions and organ transplantation, the donated bone marrow has to be a good match for your child’s body, to reduce the risk of it being rejected.
-When your child is diagnosed, we will take blood samples from your other children and yourselves, to see whether you or your children are a good match.
+This replaces the child’s defective bone marrow with a healthy one.
+As with blood transfusions and organ transplantation, the donated bone marrow has to be a good match for the child’s body, to reduce the risk of it being rejected.
+When the child is diagnosed, we will take blood samples from your other children and yourselves, to see whether you or your children are a good match.
 During the bone marrow transplant your child will need to have chemotherapy to damp down their immune system.
-This will prevent your child’s body rejecting the donated bone marrow.
+This will prevent the child’s body rejecting the donated bone marrow.
 The bone marrow itself is given like a blood transfusion.
-It takes a few weeks for the bone marrow to engraft or take root, and during that time your child will need to stay in hospital, as they will be at risk of infection.
+It takes a few weeks for the bone marrow to engraft or take root, and during that time the child will need to stay in hospital, as they will be at risk of infection.

 Over the next few weeks, a problem called serum sickness can occur, which can cause high temperatures, rashes and swollen, painful joints.
 This is uncomfortable but can be treated successfully with steroids.
 The ciclosporin is given by mouth.
 The main side effect of ciclosporin is extra hair growth on the body, which may be quite obvious on the face.
 This will stop when the ciclosporin is stopped.